mlnrt/himalayan-database-neo4j-import-tool/README.md

 Note you must install both DVC and the Neo4j Desktop manually.
 DVC is not installed using Poetry in the environment due to errors when trying to do so.
 Please follow the [DVC installation instructions](https://dvc.org/doc/install/windows) to install it.
-Follow [the provided instructions](docs/NEOJ_SETUP.md) to install anc configure Neo4j Desktop.
+Follow [the provided instructions](docs/NEOJ_SETUP.md) to install and configure Neo4j Desktop.
 ## Getting Started
 ### 1. Clone the Repository and Download the Data
 1. Clone the repository.